We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Using an ECG monitor at home

 Personal ECG monitors are similar to the ECGs that doctors use.
-People may use these devices to monitor their heart health at home.
+An individual may use these devices to monitor their heart health at home.

 However, a person should never use a personal ECG monitor as a replacement for medical advice.
-If the person has any symptoms that may indicate the presence of an underlying health condition — such as heart palpitations, dizziness, or fainting — they should seek immediate medical advice.
+If they have any symptoms that may indicate the presence of an underlying health condition — such as heart palpitations, dizziness, or fainting — they should seek immediate medical advice.

 An individual should speak with a doctor to decide which at-home ECG monitor is best for their needs.